 Does the kind of rat matter?

 Fortunately, fancy rat varieties don't come in vastly different sizes as is the case with some other animal breeds.
-In fact, the breed of other domestic animals can affect many different traits, such as the life expectancy in dogs and birds.
+In fact, the breed of other domestic animals can affect many different traits, such as a bird or dog life expectancy.
 Rather than inherited traits, any differences in rat varieties depends upon the individual rat.

 The only distinctions between rats tend to be based on fur color and markings.
-If you're wondering what type of rat you have, here are some common varieties below according to the National Fancy Rat Society's standards:
+If you're wondering what type of rat you have, here are some common varieties below according to the:

 - Agouti - Fur is a dark grey to black color with their bellies colored a light silver;